risingwavelabs/risingwave-docs-legacy/docs/deploy/k8s-cluster-scaling.md

 ## Scale-in

 Scale-in here refers to the process of decreasing **compute nodes** from the cluster.
 By default, there's a 5-minute delay in scale-in operations.
 The delay is intentional to prevent unnecessary heavy recovery operations caused by transient failures like network jitters and CPU stalls.

-1. To trigger an immediate scale-in, apply the following yaml files to decrease the number of compute nodes:
+1. Since v2.0, to trigger an immediate scale-in, apply the following yaml files to decrease the number of compute nodes:

   ```bash
   # If you are using risingwave-operator